StonyBrookNLP/NeuroStructuralDecoding/README.md

 ## What is NeuroStructuralDecoding?
-### NeuroStructuralDecoding is Neural text Generation with Structural Constraints
+### It is a neural text generation algorith that uses structural constraints for decoding.

 This is the official page for the paper:

-<a href='https://aclanthology.org/2023.acl-long.528.pdf'> NEUROSTRUCTURAL DECODING: Neural Text Generation with Structural Constraints </a>
+<a href='https://aclanthology.org/2023.acl-long.528.pdf'> NEUROSTRUCTURAL DECODING: Neural Text Generation with Structural Constraints </a>  accepted at ACL2023.
-accepted at EMNLP2022 (Findings).
  <!-- You can find our paper <a href='https://arxiv.org/abs/2205.04652'> here </a> -->

 <!-- Mohaddeseh Bastan, Nishant Shankar, Mihai Surdeanu, Niranjan Balasubramanian.  -->